frankburgs/wood/README.md

 - [!]
 Do not pile BLO soaked fabric
 - Try sprayer, 2 coats, 24 hour space
 - Insert starter holes are drilled out between 1st & second coat to prevent cracking

+### Sand
+- Use file > low grain > high grain to smooth out surface areas
+- This may allow for improved staining

 ## PPE
 - Eyepro/ faceshield